qelectrotech/qelectrotech-doc/source/element/element_parts/terminal.rst

 :Orientation:

     The exit direction from the connector can be defined.
-The four possible orientations are North, East, South and West.
+The four possible orientations are *North*, *East*, *South* and *West*.

+:Name:

+    Terminal uuid.

 .. _element: ../../element/index.html
 .. _conductor: ../../conductor/index.html